Making Friends in the Netherlands: Honest Expat Guide

 Complete guide to the Dutch inburgeringsexamen.
 Exam components, study materials, costs, exemptions, and preparation tips for 2026.

-We tested the 7 best apps to learn Dutch in 2026.
-Compare Babbel, Duolingo, Pimsleur, Mondly, and more with pricing, pros, cons.
+Best free and paid apps to learn Dutch in 2026.
+We tested Duolingo, Babbel, Pimsleur, Mondly, and more — with pricing, pros, cons, and free options.